 Ben seems to think.
 “You going to another college now?
 One with a really good computer science program?
 I read New Orleans is the most digitally illiterate major city in the US, with the lowest rates of internet access.”

 Emil: Emil rolls his eyes at Justin’s remark.
 Guess he doesn’t want that pizza.

-In response the Ben, he agrees that, “Yeah, it’s practically the dark ages down there.
+In response to Ben, he agrees that, “Yeah, it’s practically the dark ages down there.
 Even an ethernet connection is pretty disappointing speed-wise.”

 “But I know y’all have heard about more than that.
 Has Paul told you when he expects Mom’ll come back?”

 Maybe if he acts like things are normal, they will be.

 GM: “Few weeks?
 However long, I guess,” Justin shrugs.